Galileo88/Galileos-Planet-Pack/README.md

   * Simplified biome distributions on the noisier of biome maps.

   * Optimized color textures to lose excess file size but keep all quality.

+  * Adjusted Scaled Space to PQS render height for much smoother transitions.

   * Visual updates to Niven!

   * Merged Gael and Tellumo cloud layers to consolidate textures.

   * Implemented EVE eclipses.
-Vacuum bodies now receive shadows (when Scatterer is not installed).
+ALL bodies recieve eclipses, with and without Scatterer.

   * Optimized Nero color and biomes to match ring tilt.